 With no power, your computer won’t do you much good.
-Thus I severed my umbilical cord to my laptop and left it behind in Pisac, which I was grateful for on many levels.
+Thus I severed my umbilical cord to my laptop and left it behind in Pisac for my month in the jungle, which I was grateful for on many levels.
 If you bring a solar panel, you can charge small USB-powered electronics like phones, e-readers, etc.

 But one of the first things you’ll discover (something I learned when living sustainably in Hawaii in 2007) is how to conserve your use of power, because even with a solar panel, the sun doesn’t always shine.
 I rarely listened to music on my phone, and there was no cellular service so I had it in flight mode the whole time.
 And certainly, there was no playing games or other erroneous power-eating activities going on.

 Another good reason not to bring precious electronics to the jungle is the humidity and critters, which have a way of getting into every nook and cranny and eating/corroding/growing mould in the most inconvenient spots.
 My e-reader started acting up in the jungle for some unknown reason, and hasn’t worked properly since.

 You’re Out in the Elements

 Although I had few expectations before travelling to the jungle, even what few I had were